ddancy5/llm-test-generator/Specifications.md

 # Specifications.md

-## 📌 Project Title: AutoTest-LLM – Automated Test Generation Tool using LLMs
+## 📌 Project Title: llm-test-generator – Automated Test Generation Tool using LLMs

 ## 🔍 Objective
-AutoTest-LLM is a software tool that uses Large Language Models (LLMs) to automate the generation of software test cases based on a source code project and a human-written specification file.
+Lll-test-generator is a software tool that uses Large Language Models (LLMs) to automate the generation of software test cases based on a source code project and a human-written specification file.
 The goal is to reduce the manual effort in designing and writing effective test cases for a given software artifact.

 ---